Ennea – LEVELS of Development Outlined (Part 3b)

 LEVEL 5 – Inter-personal Control

-External Behaviors – We are flighty, high-strung, impractical, interpreting, offbeat, preoccupied, secretive, speculative.
-We create fantasy worlds, compartmentalizing ourselves & the parts of our lives
+♦︎ External Behaviors – We are flighty, high-strung, impractical, mis-interpreting, offbeat, preoccupied, secretive, speculative.
+We create fantasy worlds, compartmentalizing ourself into parts

-Internal Attitudes – We are agitated, absent-minded, detached, distant, indiscriminate, intense – complexifying, minimizing & ignoring our needs
+♦︎ Internal Attitudes – We are agitated, absent-minded, detached, distant, indiscriminate, intense – complexifying, minimizing & ignoring our needsrigid anxious

 At Level 5 we’re afraid of making a mistake, so everything must be consistent with our ideals.
-Internally, we become orderly & well-organized, but emotionally constricted, impersonal & puritanical, rigidly keeping feelings and impulses in check.
+We become orderly & well-organized, but emotionally constricted, impersonal & puritanical, rigidly keeping feelings & impulses in check.
 Often workaholics, can get anal-compulsive, fastidious, punctual & pedantic.

-● The main strategy used with others is manipulating & controlling inter-personal relationships.
-We really insist that people accept our self-image, but unfortunately they don’t always respond the way we want, leading to tension and conflict.
+● In personal relationships we are manipulative & controlling, insisting that people accept our self-image.
+Unfortunately they don’t always respond the way we want, leading to tension & conflict.

-● At this Level, we start to see the Shadow Issue of each type.
-As its name implies, this is a hidden element of our personality which represents the major defect each type needs to correct in order to grow.
+● At this Level, we start to see the Shadow Issue of each type – the hidden elements of our personality that represents the major defect each type needs to correct in order to grow.

 * * * * *